ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

     - Power BI permission: **Viewer Role**
     - Permission for **dataset: build**
     - requierment: Analysts on your team are assigned to different regions, and should only be able to see data from that specific region when building
+    - key: to apply RLS, only *viewer* role is possible
 - You plan to create a relationship between the Calendar table and the Projections table but need to calculate the first day of each month in the Calendar table first.
 Keeping performance best practices in mind, which type of calculation and which formula should you use?
     - Calculation type: M code custom column
     - Formula: =Table.AddColumn(#"Inserted Start of Quarter", "Start of Month", each Date.StartOfMonth([Date]), type date)
     - **try to do work in DB query**
+- You need to create a DAX measure that allows users to see forecasted sales at the appropriate level of granularity.
+How should you complete the following DAX measure?
+    - Forcasted Sales =
+    ` **IF** (
+        NOT (
+            **ISFILTERED**('Calendar'[Date])
+        ),
+        SUM('Projection'[Forecasted_Sales])
+    )
+    `
+- You have marketing data contained in the tables shown below that's at the daily level.
+The Search data table contains 3 years of data with approximately 20 million records per month.
+You need to create a year-over-year visual to show the count of impressions by day, campaign name, and ad name that minimizes the data model size.
+What two things should you do
+    - In order to minimize the data model size and build out a year-over-year visual, you first need to reduce the size of the dataset before loading it.
+Using the **group by** function in the Query Editor is the best approach here.
+Next, in order to create a visual, you need to **create relationships** between the tables.
+- You've built a line chart that shows revenue by month.
+Your manager has asked you to show mean monthly revenue on the chart.
+You need to add the value in a way that considers users adding other filters and involve minimal effort.
+What do you do?
+    - Adding an average line from the analytics pane is the only option that satisfies both requirements of considering other users adding filters and involving minimal effort.
+You could create a DAX measure to calculate the average but it accomplishes the same thing as an average line from the analytics pane and requires more effort
+- The three steps that need to happen in order to transform a JSON file to a usable data are first convert the list to a table, second expand the columns, and third set the column data types
+    - It's JSON, there is no header row (which exists in CSV file)
+- Your company uses Active Directory security groups to manage access.
+You have sales managers assigned to four different regions and each manager can only see their sales in Power BI Service.
+You need to ensure that when a manager changes to a different region, they can see the correct sales data.
+What should you do?
+    - Assign the manager to the correct Active Directory Group.
+    - Using Active Directory group, you no longer need to maintain lists of individual users

 # source
 Dataset: useable format of data source